-Local Leader Elected to Habitat for Humanity of Michigan Board of Directors
+Local leader elected to Habitat for Humanity of Michigan Board of Directors

-Lansing, Mich. – Habitat for Humanity of Michigan Board of Directors voted and unanimously elected Rodney Cole, Jr. to join the Board.
+Lansing, Mich. – Habitat for Humanity of Michigan Board of Directors voted and unanimously elected Rodney Cole, Sr. to join the Board.

 Cole Jr. is the director of state government affairs for DTE Energy.